 Like many of the others in the current generation of travel tripods, it packs down for travel into a very compact package.
 But whereas many tripods have mechanisms for the legs to pivot and fold over the center column, this one pivots the center column instead.
 It means that the joint at the top of the legs can be simpler.

 The center column, then, is the part that needs to fold out, and there’s a small bronze button that locks it all in place.
 There are other tripods that take this approach of folding the center column rather than the legs–the Benro GoTravel 2, for example–but in principle, I prefer the simplicity of Velbon’s solution over the patent-pending approach on the Benro because there’s less to go wrong.
 In practice, though, there’s a surprising amount of movement at the joint–it’s an area where there’s definitely room for improvement.

 There’s no hook on the bottom of the center column upon which to hang weights to add stability in breezy conditions.

-It comes bundled with tripod head.
-The one I've been using, the VEO 235AB, includes a ballhead (the AB on the end stands for aluminum and ballhead).
-There's another variation that has the same legs but comes with a panning head (model number is 235AP).
+It comes bundled with a tripod head.
+The one I’ve been using, the VEO 235AB, includes a ballhead (the AB on the end stands for aluminum and ballhead).
+There’s another variation that has the same legs but comes with a panning head (model number is 235AP).

 It’s a pretty standard ballhead design, with an Arca-style quick release plate (it comes with a plate).
 There’s a panning base that rotates through 360° on its base and a large lever lock to clamp down on the ball.
 On top, a small knob on the side of the base plate clamps down on the quick release plate.
 There’s a small bubble level on the baseplate.